Naethanyel/javascript_algorithm_scripts/README.md

 JavaScript algorithms for solving simple tasks.

-Ideas for tasks are from the front end developement course at freecodecamp.
+Ideas for tasks are from the front end development course at freecodecamp.